jessiesunpsych/personal-website/content/post/gradrecruitment/index.md

 **3. I have more questions.
 Can we discuss further over email, phone, or Zoom?**

-If you have quick clarification questions, feel free to email me at jesssun@sas.upenn.edu.
+If you have quick clarification questions, feel free to email me at sjessie@wustl.edu.
 I'm also happy to chat over the phone if you need more information (e.g., about how well our research interests align) to decide **whether** to apply.
 You can schedule a phone call (or Zoom if you don't have a U.S. phone number) [here](https://calendly.com/jessiesunpsych/15min).
 I welcome your inquiries, but also look forward to carefully considering your application whether or not you get in touch beforehand!